 To say the chain’s grand opening was met with enthusiasm would be an understatement.
-Coffee and donut fans of all ages wait for more than an hour outside the store’s doors before the official opening.
+Coffee and donut fans of all ages waited for more than an hour outside the store’s doors before the official opening.
 Even the local media was there to capture the moment when Tim Hortons finally welcomed in customers at 9am.
 The scene was reminiscent of the premier of a blockbuster film.

 Tim Hortons wanted to enter Glasgow with a bang.
 The company offered free coffee for a year to their very first customer.
 Additionally, the first ten people to walk through the door received a year’s supply of Timbits.
 Needless to say, near hysteria surrounded the coffee shop’s location.